-108.5.
+- 108.5.
 (PEBA: TRICARE Supplement Policy) The Public Employee Benefit Authority (PEBA) shall offer a group TRICARE Supplement policy or policies to its TRICARE-eligible subscribers through its flexible benefits program to provide that subscribers may pay premiums for such policies on a pretax basis, in accordance with federal law and regulations.
-PEBA may charge TRICARE Supplement subscribers an amount not to exceed \$2 per subscriber per month for any associated administrative costs.

-108.6.
-(PEBA: State Health Plan) Of the funds authorized for the State Health Plan pursuant to Section 1-11-710(A)(2) of the 1976 Code, an employer premium increase of 3.3 7.4 percent and a subscriber premium increase of zero percent for each tier (subscriber, subscriber/spouse, subscriber/children, full family) will result for the standard State Health Plan in Plan Year 2019.

-- Copayments for participants of the State Health Plan in Plan Year 2018 2019 shall not may be increased to the extent permitted to maintain status as a grandfathered plan under the federal Affordable Care Act.
-Notwithstanding the foregoing, pursuant to Section 1-11-710(A)(3), the Public Employee Benefit Authority may adjust the plan, benefits, or contributions of the State Health Plan during Plan Year 2018 2019 to ensure the fiscal stability of the Plan. - 108.7.
+PEBA may charge TRICARE Supplement subscribers an amount not to exceed \$2 per subscriber per month for any associated administrative costs. - 108.6.
+(PEBA: State Health Plan) Of the funds authorized for the State Health Plan pursuant to Section 1-11-710(A)(2) of the 1976 Code, an employer premium increase of 7.4 percent and a subscriber premium increase of zero percent for each tier (subscriber, subscriber/spouse, subscriber/children, full family) will result for the standard State Health Plan employer and subscriber premiums for Plan Year 2020 shall remain the same as in Plan Year 2019.
+Copayments for participants of the State Health Plan shall remain the same in Plan Year 2020 as in Plan Year 2019 may be increased to the extent permitted to maintain status as a grandfathered plan under the federal Affordable Care Act.
+Notwithstanding the foregoing, pursuant to Section 1-11-710(A)(3), the Public Employee Benefit Authority may adjust the plan, benefits, or contributions of the State Health Plan during Plan Year 2019 2020 to ensure the fiscal stability of the Plan. - 108.7.
 (PEBA: Exempt National Guard Pension Fund) In the calculation of any across-the-board cut mandated by the Executive Budget Office or General Assembly, the amount of the appropriation for the National Guard Pension Fund shall be excluded. - 108.8.
 (PEBA: Inactive SCRS Account Transfer) A current employee or teacher who is an active participant in the State Optional Retirement Program but who has an inactive account in the South Carolina Retirement Program due to previous service in that system, shall be allowed to transfer previous contributions to the employee's or teacher's active State Optional Retirement Program account. - 108.9.
 (PEBA: Network Pharmacy Publications) All pharmacy publications or lists must include independent retail pharmacies.
 Abridged pharmacy lists are prohibited. - 108.10.
-(PEBA: Covered Contraceptives) In its Plan of Benefits effective January 1, 2017, the State Health Plan shall not apply patient cost sharing provisions to covered contraceptives.
-This provision does not alter the current approved list of contraceptives and complies with the requirements of proviso 108.4. - 108.11.
-(PEBA: Former Spouses on the State Health Plan) In its Plan of Benefits effective January 1, 2018, the State Health Plan shall cover a subscriber's former spouse, who is eligible to be covered pursuant to a court order, on the former spouse's own individual policy and at the full amount of the premium for the coverage elected, with such rates, billing, and other administrative policies to be determined by the Public Employee Benefit Authority.
+(PEBA: Covered Contraceptives) In its Plan of Benefits effective January 1, 2017, For the Plan year beginning in January of the current fiscal year, the State Health Plan shall not apply patient cost sharing provisions to covered contraceptives.
+This provision does not alter the current approved list of contraceptives and complies with the requirements of Proviso 108.4. - 108.11.
+(PEBA: Former Spouses on the State Health Plan) In its Plan of Benefits effective January 1, 2018, For the Plan Year beginning in January of the current fiscal year, the State Health Plan shall cover a subscriber's former spouse, who is eligible to be covered pursuant to a court order, on the former spouse's own individual policy and at the full amount of the premium for the coverage elected, with such rates, billing, and other administrative policies to be determined by the Public Employee Benefit Authority.
 The former spouses may only elect such health, dental, and vision coverage as required by the court order.
 The former spouse's individual coverage may continue under the State Health Plan as long as authorized under the court order and the subscriber remains a participant in the State Health Plan.
-This proviso does not affect a subscriber's ability to cover a current spouse on an employee/retiree and spouse or full family policy when the subscriber's former spouse is covered on a separate policy.
+This proviso does not affect a subscriber's ability to cover a current spouse on an employee/retiree and spouse or full family policy when the subscriber's former spouse is covered on a separate policy. - 108.12.
+RESERVED